November 7th, 2019 by Fix Auto USA

 When the repair plan is completed, we provide you with a copy and explain all the details while answering any questions you may have.
 We also provide the repair plan to your insurance company.
 Once they authorize the repair work as outlined in the plan, we order the parts and get started fixing your vehicle as soon as they arrive.

 Our goal with every repair job is return the body of your vehicle to factory specifications.
-This is important for maintaining the safety and structural integrity of your car.
+This is important for maintaining the safety and structural integrity of your car, whether the damage is minor or extensive.

 Our experience, expertise, and equipment allow us to repair all makes and models of passenger cars and light trucks, including luxury and foreign models.
-If your vehicle is repairable, we can do it at Fix Auto.
+If your vehicle is repairable, we can repait it at your local Fix Auto location.

 The next step after the body work consists of prepping and repainting the damaged areas.
 The prep and undercoat are just as important – if not more so – than the top coat color because they determine the durability and longevity of the paint’s finish.
 Using high-quality products, we take extra care to get these critical steps right.